 Cricklewood: The area centred on Cricklewood Broadway has been neglected for a number of years and suffers from being at the meeting point of three boroughs (Camden, Barnet & Brent).
 Recent efforts to improve the area have been led by the Cricklewood Improvement Programme, which has indicated it would like to draw up an NDP for this area.
+There are also plans for a large and extensive development in and around Brent Cross, which will have a significant impact on Cricklewood.
 The Fortune Green and West Hampstead NDP strongly supports improvements to the Cricklewood area, as this will also have benefits for the north-west of our Area.
 Any developments in this area should be mindful of their effect on Cricklewood as a whole and the changes planned for this area.